pubnub/pubnub-mcp-server/resources/sdk_docs/php_objects.md

 #### Response

 Returns PNGetChannelMetadataResult:
-- getId(), getName(), getDescription(), getCustom() (stdClass).
+- getId(): String
+- getName(): String
+- getDescription(): String
+- getCustom(): stdClass

 ### Set channel metadata

 Create or update metadata for a channel.
-Use eTag to prevent overwriting concurrent updates.

-Note: Custom metadata is fully replaced on set; partial updates are not supported.
+Custom overwrites the stored value; partial updates of custom are not supported.
+Use eTag to prevent overwriting concurrent changes.

 #### Method(s)